JamesWoolfenden/pike/docs/PARSE_IMPROVEMENT.md

 **Designed:** 2026-03-04
 **Implemented:** 2026-04-19 (`parse/schema.go`)
-**Issue:** The `pike parse` command used unreliable documentation parsing, resulting in incomplete and inaccurate provider resource lists.
+**Issue:** The `rampart parse` command used unreliable documentation parsing, resulting in incomplete and inaccurate provider resource lists.
 **Solution:** Replaced with Terraform provider schema extraction (authoritative source).

 > **Note:** The Results figures below were estimates from the design phase
 > (March 2026) and have not been re-verified against current provider
 > versions.
 They illustrate the magnitude of the problem and the expected
 > shape of the fix; do not treat them as exact post-implementation counts.
-> Re-run `pike parse -n {provider}` and diff the output to get current
+> Re-run `rampart parse -n {provider}` and diff the output to get current
 > numbers.

 ## The Problem

 ### Old Method: Documentation Parsing

-The original `pike parse` scanned provider documentation markdown files to extract resource names using regex patterns.
+The original `rampart parse` scanned provider documentation markdown files to extract resource names using regex patterns.

 **Critical Issues:**